apache/tvm-rfcs/rfcs/0049-managed-jenkins-infrastructure-for-tvm.md

 1. With an open IaC repository, it should be possible to share sponsorship of the Jenkins executor nodes with others in the TVM community.
 The exact process for this, however, has yet to be defined.
 2. How can we add support for testing hardware not available from cloud providers?
 What additional infrastructure might this require?
+3. We may need to change the TVM committer promotion process to accomodate oncall staff or document an additional process by which those staff can be granted write access to the IaC repos without having committer status.
+We will take this up after the system has been live for a period of time.